theNocturni/Mytorch/README.md

 # Mytorch for segmentation
 ## Key features
-- End-to-end segmentation model with tricks based on pytorch-lighting
+- pytorch-lighting based segmentation model with tricks
-- Easy to train 2D segmentation, (Futurework 1D, 3D)
+- easy to train segmentation
-- Easy to tune hyper-parameters (Support sweeps using wandb)
+- support sweeps using wandb
-- Provides networks

 # HOW TO USE
 ## Training